risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion.md

   </div>
 </details>

 ### Supported source types

-A source is a resource that RisingWave can read data from.
-RisingWave supports these types of sources.
+A source is a connection to an external system that RisingWave can read data from.
+RisingWave supports these types of sources:

-- Message queues such as Apache Kafka, Apache Pulsar, Redpanda
+- Event streaming systems such as Apache Kafka, Apache Pulsar, AWS Kinesis
 - Change data capture streams from databases such as MySQL, PostgreSQL, and MongoDB
 - Storage systems such as AWS S3 or S3-compatible systems

+To ingest data from these sources, you need to create a source or table and specify the connector settings in the `CREATE SOURCE` or `CREATE TABLE` statements.

 ## Insert data into tables (without connectors)